-The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
+The The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.

-Credit: chuckychesse31 / Instagram
+Credit: @chuckychesse31 / Instagram

-The printer software works with 3D models in .STL and .OBJ formats, and is available for Windows, Mac OS X. Linux users will have to use a virtual machine or other software.
+The printer software works with 3D models in STL and OBJ formats and is available for Windows and Mac OS X. Linux users might install a virtual machine or use another software.